ansible/ansible/docs/docsite/rst/community/collection_development_process.rst

 .. contents::
    :local:

-Macro development: ``ansible-core`` roadmaps, releases, and projects
+Macro development: roadmaps, releases, and projects
 =====================================================================

-If you want to follow the conversation about what features will be added to ``ansible-core`` for upcoming releases and what bugs are being fixed, you can watch these resources:
+If you want to follow the conversation about what features will be added to the Ansible package for upcoming releases and what bugs are being fixed, you can watch these resources:

 * the :ref:`roadmaps`
 * the :ref:`Ansible Release Schedule <release_and_maintenance>`
 * various GitHub `projects <https://github.com/ansible/ansible/projects>`_ - for example:

    * the `2.12 release project <https://github.com/ansible/ansible/projects/43>`_
-   * the `core documentation project <https://github.com/ansible/ansible/projects/27>`_

-.. _community_pull_requests:

 Micro development: the lifecycle of a PR
 ========================================

-If you want to contribute a feature or fix a bug in ``ansible-core`` or in a collection, you must open a **pull request** ("PR" for short).
+If you want to contribute a feature or fix a bug in  a collection, you must open a **pull request** ("PR" for short).
 GitHub provides a great overview of `how the pull request process works <https://help.github.com/articles/about-pull-requests/>`_ in general.
 The ultimate goal of any pull request is to get merged and become part of a collection or ``ansible-core``.
 Here's an overview of the PR lifecycle:

 * Contributor opens a PR